argoproj/argo-cd/docs/user-guide/sync-options.md

     abc: "123"
 ```

-If we want to manage the `foobar` namespace with Argo CD and to then also remove the `foo: bar` annotation, in
+If we want to manage the `foobar` namespace with ArgoCD and to then also remove the `foo: bar` annotation, in
 `managedNamespaceMetadata` we'd need to first rename the `foo` value:

 ```yaml